kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 in commercial licenses, it's often a multiple of license fees paid in the last 12-month period, though it's often negotiated.

-The "exclusion" part lists, specifically, the kinds of legal claims---reasons to sue for damages---the licensor cannot use.
+The "exclusion" part lists, specifically, kinds of legal claims---reasons to sue for damages---the licensor cannot use.
 Like many, many legal forms, The MIT License mentions actions "of contract"---for breaching a contract---and "of tort".
 Tort rules